rudzainy/rudzainy.github.io-rosak/_posts/2023-12-04-of-maritime-academy.md

 Introduction:

+From September 2009 to July 2012, I had the opportunity to be part of a dedicated team that embarked on an exciting mission to establish a new maritime academy in Malaysia.
+The objective of the new venture was to train and promote seaman as a good career prospect for Malaysians.

+My official job title was as Human Resource & Administration Executive, however my day-to-day job scope includes:

+- preparing research and paperworks for business development and marketing
+- personal assistant to the CEO
+- teaching assistant to lecturers (which includes experienced Captains, Chief Engineers, as well as other senior and junior officers and engineers)
+- liase with officials from the Maritime Department of Malaysia
+- represent the school in IMO conference
+- a general IT tasks

-From September 2009 to July 2012, I had the opportunity to work as an HRA/Business Development Executive/Teaching Assistant at the Maritime Education & Training Academy (META), located within the Maritime College (MARCO) in Selangor, Malaysia.
-During this period, I was part of a dedicated team that embarked on an exciting mission to establish a maritime academy in Seri Manjung, Perak, and Rawang, Selangor.
+The team ended up building two maritime training academies from scratch; namely Maritime Education & Training Academy (META) in Seri Manjung, Perak, and Maritime College (MARCO) in Selangor, Malaysia.
+I was part of a dedicated team that embarked on an exciting mission to establish a maritime academy in Seri Manjung, Perak, and Rawang, Selangor.
 This article delves into my experiences and the significant responsibilities I undertook during this time, including curriculum development, liaising with government authorities, managing day-to-day operations, and utilizing ship simulators as educational tools.

 Building the Academy: A Collaborative Effort